TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Abstract

 \section{Abstract}

 How can we enhance the node features acquired from Pretrained Models (PMs) to better suit downstream graph learning tasks?
 Graph Neural Networks (GNNs) have become the state-of-the-art approach for many high-impact, real-world graph applications.
-For feature-rich graphs, a prevalent practice involves utilizing a PM directly to generate features, without incorporating any domain adaptation techniques.
-Nevertheless, this practice is suboptimal because the node features extracted from PM are graph-agnostic and prevent GNNs from fully utilizing the potential correlations between the graph structure and node features, leading to a decline in GNNs performance.

-In this work, we seek to improve the node features obtained from a PM for downstream graph tasks and introduce \method, which has several advantages.
-It is (a)~\general: applicable to any downstream graph task, including link prediction which is often employed in recommender systems; (b)~\multimodal: able to improve raw features of any modality (e.g. images, texts, audio); (c)~\principled: it is closely related to a novel metric, feature homophily, which we propose to quantify the potential correlations between the graph structure and node features and we show that \method can effectively shrink the discrepancy between the graph structure and node features; (d)~\effective: achieving state-of-the-art results on four real-world datasets spanning different tasks and modalities.
+For feature-rich graphs, a prevalent practice involves directly utilizing a PM to generate features.
+Nevertheless, this practice is suboptimal as the node features extracted from PMs are graph-agnostic and prevent GNNs from fully utilizing the potential correlations between the graph structure and node features, leading to a decline in GNN performance.
+In this work, we seek to improve the node features obtained from a PM for graph tasks and introduce \method, a "Detect \& Correct" approach for refining node features extracted from PMs. \method \textbf{detects} the alignment using a novel feature homophily metric and \textbf{corrects} the misalignment through a simple \underline{touchup} on the PM.
+It is (a)~\general: applicable to any downstream graph task; (b)~\multimodal: able to improve raw features of any modality; (c)~\principled: it is closely related to a novel metric, feature homophily, which we propose to quantify the alignment between the graph structure and node features; (d)~\effective: achieving state-of-the-art results on four real-world datasets spanning different tasks and modalities.